Nottingham Journal: Famous people connected with the Nottingham Journal

 The writer Graham Greene was a sub-editor on The Nottingham Journal before joining The Times; he then launched his career as a novelist.

 J. M. Barrie worked at the Nottingham Journal from 1883 to 1884 at three guineas a week, hand-writing daily leaders and Monday columns under the pseudonym Hippomenes, along with whimsical Thursday essays attributed to A Modern Peripatetic.
 A colleague described him as "a craftsman to his finger tips".
 The impressions he gained from this period took tangible form in his novel of provincial life, When a Man's Single, which first appeared as a serial in the British Weekly.

 Cecil Roberts was editor from 1920 to 1925.

+Legacy

+An annual literary journal called the New Nottingham Journal is due to launch in 2025.
+While not a direct successor to the newspaper, this project makes reference to several previous publications in the city.